Worklytics/psoxy/docs/deployment-migration.md

       This may take 1-2 days.

 ### Phase 3: Destroy Old Environment
+  1. for anything you imported in Phase 1, run `terraform state rm` to remove it from your old configuration.
+       - eg, `terraform state rm 'module.psoxy.module.msft-connection["azure-ad"].azuread_application.connector'`
-  1. run `terraform destroy` in the old configuration.
+  2. run `terraform destroy` in the old configuration.
 Carefully review the plan before confirming.
-  2. You may also destroy any API clients/etc that are managed outside of Terraform and which you did not migrate to the new environment.
+  3. You may also destroy any API clients/etc that are managed outside of Terraform and which you did not migrate to the new environment.
-  3. You may cleanup any configuration values, such as SSM Parameters / GCP Secrets to customize the proxy rules sets, that you may have created in your old host environment.
+  4. You may cleanup any configuration values, such as SSM Parameters / GCP Secrets to customize the proxy rules sets, that you may have created in your old host environment.